paul-mcn/gazebo-terrain-generator/README.md

 ## Export paths
 As of yet, custom paths are not support.
 It is important to note that the `generated_world.world` file sources the `ground_mesh` using `model://ground_mesh`.
-Thus, if you wish to choose a different dir, make sure to add it to the `GAZEBO_MODEL_PATH` Worlds export to `gazebo-terrain-generator/worlds` under the name `generated_world.world` by default Models export to `$HOME/.gazebo/models` under the name `ground_mesh` by default.
+Thus, if you wish to choose a different dir, make sure to add it to the `GAZEBO_MODEL_PATH`.

+Worlds export to `gazebo-terrain-generator/worlds` under the name `generated_world.world` by default Models export to `$HOME/.gazebo/models` under the name `ground_mesh` by default.
 Additionally, it contains the following files:
 - model.config